hrcorval/behavex/docs/README.md

 * output_folder
   * Specifies the output folder where execution reports will be generated (JUnit, HTML and JSon)
 * dry-run
-  * Overwrites teh existing Behave dry-run implementation
+  * Overwrites the existing Behave dry-run implementation
   * Performs a dry-run by listing the scenarios as part of the output reports
 * parallel_processes
   * Specifies the number of parallel Behave processes